Xerips/ArchLinux/ArchLinuxInstallation/readme.md

 - In reality, there are definitely reasons to use VirtualBox too.
 The biggest reasons to use VirtualBox are it's easy to use and a lot of content out there is optimized to work on it.
 Some things that don't work properly out of the box on Qemu might work better on Virtualbox or visa-versa.

 Install:
-`sudo pacman -Syy qemu virt-manager virt-viewer dnsmasq vde2 bridge-utils openbsd-netcat ebtables iptables-nft`
+`sudo pacman -Syy qemu virt-manager virt-viewer dnsmasq vde2 bridge-utils openbsd-netcat ebtables iptables-nft libguestfs`

 Start KVM libvirt service:
 `sudo systemctl enable libvirtd.service`